 Stay here for the location, in the heart of Bruges, and the B&B's style and welcome.
 Véronique shares her secrets of the city over mint tea in the lounge, offers you space to rest up after a long day admiring architecture and negotiating cobbled streets, and provides a neat drink by the fire while it rains outside.
-It’s a great place to come for romance in beautiful Bruges, a long weekend as a family, or a trip together as friends or mother and daughter.
+It’s a great place to come for romance and long weekends in beautiful Bruges.

 - Bruges itself - a delightful Unesco city, woven through by canals and cobbled streets